joao-gueifao-924/Video-Stabilization/docs/math-overview.md

 A homography transformation between two frames can be expressed in two equivalent forms: as a $3\times3$ matrix $H$ or using the parametric decomposition shown above.
 Both representations capture the same geometric transformation and can be uniquely converted between each other.
 Importantly, while the matrix form has $9$ entries, it effectively has $8$ degrees of freedom since homographies are defined up to an arbitrary scale factor – matching the $8$ scalar parameters in the decomposed form: 2 for isotropic scaling $s$ and rotation $θ$, 1 for anisotropic scaling ratio $k_1/k_2$, 1 for shear $\delta$, 2 for translation vector $(t_x, t_y)$, and 2 for perspective vector $(v_x, v_y)$.

-The homography decomposition, as implemented in `decomposeHomography` method defined in [Stabilizer class](https://github.com/joao-gueifao-924/Video-Stabilization/blob/main/include/stabilizer.hpp), proceeds as follows:
+The homography decomposition, as implemented in `decomposeHomography` function defined in [Stabilizer class](https://github.com/joao-gueifao-924/Video-Stabilization/blob/main/include/stabilizer.hpp), proceeds as follows:

 1. **Normalization**: The input $3 \times 3$ homography matrix $H$ is normalized so that the bottom-right entry $h_{3,3}$ becomes $1$.